-As part of the programme requirement, PhD students, irrespective of funding source and mode of study, must complete two training credits before graduation.
-To earn one credit, students will be required to engage in teaching/research supporting activities assigned by the HoD or his/her delegate for 6 hours/week in any 13-week semester.
+As part of the programme requirement, PhD students, irrespective of funding source and mode of study, must complete two training credits before thesis submission.
+To earn one credit, students will be required to engage in teaching activities/professional service assigned by the HoD or his/her delegate for 6 hours/week in any 13-week semester.

-Students are allowed to complete these two credits any time before they graduate.
+Students are allowed to complete these two credits any time before thesis submission.
 They can choose to complete these two credits in two different semesters or within the same semester, subject to the approval of the Chief Supervisor.
-Stipend recipients are allowed to fulfill part of their departmental training requirement through the completion of these compulsory training credits.
+Stipend recipients are not allowed to fulfill part of their departmental training requirement through the completion of these compulsory training credits.